 How will my scholarship funds be distributed?

 Once your scholarship funds are deposited into your school account, it is up to your college how they want to distribute the funds.
-Some schools divide the total amount between two –four semesters.
 Contact your Financial Aid Office for their disbursement schedule and policy.
+Some schools divide the total amount between 2 to 4 semesters.
+If you also received a scholarship from your college for a specific amount, the amount should not be reduced because we awarded you this scholarship.
+If you notice that your college has been reduced after we send your scholarship, please call us to let us know.

 If I was awarded a scholarship as a senior, will it be renewable?

-No. There are some scholarships that are ‘multi-year’ scholarships; however, they are automatically renewed for the students who have been selected.
-Once you have graduated high school, you are not allowed to apply for any more student scholarships with the Foundation.
+No. There are some scholarships that are ‘multi-year’ scholarships; however, they are awarded that way and are automatically renewed for the student pending all requirements are completed on an annual basis.
+Once you have graduated high school, you are will not be eligible for more student scholarships through the Foundation.

-If I was awarded a Take Stock in Children (TSIC) Scholarship, will I be eligible to apply for a junior or senior scholarship?
+If I was awarded a Take Stock in Children (TSIC) Scholarship in the 6th-9th grade, will I be eligible to apply for a jsenior scholarship with the Foundation?
+Yes.

 Why do I need to fill out an Information Release Form?